 Assemblies are underpinned by Christian values and also include stories and reflections from other cultures and religions.
-Throughout the year there are special celebrations for Harvest Festival, Christmas, Mothers' Day and other festivals.
-The last assembly of the year is very special.
-It is led by the Year 6 leavers and celebrates their time at Duxford.
+Throughout the year there are special celebrations for Harvest Festival, Christmas, and Easter where we attend St Peter's Church.
+The last assembly of the year is very special as It is led by the Year 6 leavers and celebrates their time at Duxford.